ericheep/sound-house/README.md

     sudo apt-get install bison flex
     sudo apt-get install alsa-base libasound2-dev libasndfile1-dev

-Clone to the ChucK repository to a suitable directory.
+Clone the ChucK repository to a suitable directory.

     git clone https://github.com/ccrma/chuck

-And switch to the Raspberry Pi branch of the repo, make sure you're inside the cloned repo when you do this.

-    cd chuck
-    git checkout rpi

-Now we can build the makefile.
+Now we can change to the `chuck/src` directory and build the makefile.

-    cd src
+    cd chuck/src
     sudo make linux-alsa

-This will build the makefile for ChucK, then we install it.
+After it is built, install it.

     sudo make install linux-alsa